 Joining a support group doesn’t have to be a long-term commitment.
 Even if it is, you don’t have to stick with the first one you try.

-- Beware of groups, whether in-person or online that:
+- Beware of groups that:

-- charge high fees (most support groups are free, though some may ask for donations of a few dollars per attendee for snacks and operation costs)
+- charge high fees (most support groups are free, though some may ask for donations of a few dollars per attendee for snacks and operation costs);

-- promise any particular outcomes from group participation, whether medical or otherwise
+- promise any particular outcomes from group participation, whether medical or otherwise.

+Remember that a support group is neither therapy nor a substitute for medical care.
+If you decide to participate in a support group, let your doctor know.
 If you decide not to participate in a support group but could use help adjusting to your situation, ask your doctor about finding an appropriate counselor or exploring other types of therapy.